firstmiddlelast/tiled-extensions/README.md

 Adds an 'Transform terrains' item in the Map menu that opens a dialong for rotating, reversing or enlarging (WIP) selected parts of the map.

 ## osm-tiled.mjs - status : Prototype - WIP
+requires line.mjs and fill.mjs

 Adds an 'Import OSM' item in the Map menu that opens a dialog for importing Open Source Map GEOJSON data downloaded from [Overpass Turbo](https://overpass-turbo.eu/).

-## wfc-tiled.mjs - status : Working Prototype - requires seedrandom.mjs, overlapping-model.mjs, random-indice.mjs and model.mjs
+## wfc-tiled.mjs - status : Working Prototype
+requires seedrandom.mjs, overlapping-model.mjs, random-indice.mjs and model.mjs

 Adds a Map/Wave Function Collapse action that opens a dialog for applying a basic version of the Wave Function Collapse to your currently opened tile map.
 Based on [Kevin Chapelier port](https://github.com/kchapelier/wavefunctioncollapse) of [Maxim Gumin's implementation of the algorithm](https://github.com/mxgmn/WaveFunctionCollapse).

 ### 1 Give the algorithm a source selection to work from